casals-ar/proxy-list/README.md

 ### Q: Where do you get the proxies from?

 A: Proxies are obtained from different sources, almost all from open source GitHub repositories or other projects that offer their services for free.
+Some of the sources are:
 1. HTTP:
 	- [TheSpeedX's "PROXY-List" repository](https://raw.githubusercontent.com/TheSpeedX/PROXY-List/master/http.txt)
 2. HTTPS: